A lecture note on covering theory in representation theory of algebras: Acknowledgements

 \section{Acknowledgements}

 We are very grateful to Professor Piotr Dowbor for explaining many results and questions to us on Galois covering and representation type of algebras and sending us a list of publications on coverings, which greatly improve our presentation.
+We also thank Fei Zeng from East China Normal University for pointing out a counterexample to \cite[Proposition~I.10.6]{E1990}.
+His example helped us to correct the statement in Proposition \ref{Sin}.

 \normalem